-Here are 7 important skills that you need to learn to help your teaching;
+Here are 7 important skills that you need to help teach swim classes for 2.5-3 year old’s

 - The importance of keeping the lesson fun